 Another great way on LinkedIn to engage with people is by using LinkedIn Groups.
 LinkedIn Groups are a great place to find people from the same industry, with the same interests as yourself but who are likely not yet a connection.

-The goal of a LinkedIn Group is to create a place for quality industry discussions.
-Although they seem a bit forgotten with all the updates LinkedIn has been releasing to their platform in the last year, LinkedIn Groups are still very powerful.
+A LinkedIn Group aims to create a place for quality industry discussions.
+Although they seem a bit forgotten with all the updates LinkedIn released to their platform last year, LinkedIn Groups are still very powerful.

-By going to the ” discover group section”, you can identify and join relevant groups for you, that gives you access to all the influential people in your industry.
+By going to the ” discover group section,” you can identify and join relevant groups for you, which gives you access to all the influential people in your industry.

-So add value to these groups, post interesting articles from others that you found online, contribute in the discussions, and mostly just add value.
-Only by adding value, without expecting anything in return can you build those lasting relationships.
+So add value to these groups, post interesting articles from others that you found online, contribute to the discussions, and mostly add value.
+Only by adding value, without expecting anything in return, can you build those lasting relationships.

-The power and advantages of LinkedIn Groups are bigger than just the ability to share content and potentially meet important industry people.
-If you join the right groups, you can talk directly to people organically without paying for any ads (ideal for small business with a limited budget).
+The power and advantages of LinkedIn Groups are bigger than just the ability to share content and potentially meet essential industry people.
+If you join the right groups, you can talk directly to people organically without paying for any ads (ideal for small businesses with a limited budget).

-You can use these conversations to engage with a community and ask them for feedback on topics or ideas or contribute your thoughts to other industry-leading surveys.
+You can use these conversations to engage with a community, ask them for feedback on topics or ideas, or contribute your thoughts to other industry-leading surveys.

-Using LinkedIn Groups to get feedback is one of the most powerful ways you can use them.
+Using LinkedIn Groups to get feedback is one of the most potent ways to use them.
 Candid reviews are difficult to come by these days.

-Make sure to be active in a group for some time though, and helping others before asking anything in return.
-And don’t use this as a sneaky way to promote your content by posting “I just wrote this blog post, what do you think?
+Make sure to be active in a group for some time, though, and help others before asking anything in return.
+And don’t use this as a sneaky way to promote your content by posting, “I just wrote this blog post.
+What do you think?
 Discuss below!”.
-That is not asking, that is self-promotion and is something that is frowned upon.
+That is not asking.
+That is self-promotion and is something that is frowned upon.

 Another great benefit of a LinkedIn Group is that as the owner/moderator of a group, you can send messages to your group members for free once a week.
 Members have to opt-in for this with the groups they join, but our experience is that they usually do this.

-This is an excellent opportunity to get your content to a highly targeted audience without the need for building up your email subscribers list.
-You can use this to notify your members of new, valuable, or popular posts in your group, to continually re-engage them.
+This is an excellent opportunity to get your content to a highly targeted audience without building up your email subscriber list.
+You can use this to notify your members of new, valuable, or popular posts in your group to re-engage them continually.

-Like everything you want to use this to bring value to your group members first, and using this for lead generation, last.
+Like everything, you want to use this to bring value to your group members first and use this for lead generation last.

-There is also the ability to sent a welcome email to people after they join your group.
+You can also send a welcome email to people after they join your group.
 This helps set you up as a group authority and allows you to share links to valuable resources (including your sites) as well.

-Lastly, LinkedIn groups can allow you to find out the content of other people and learn from their thoughts, insights and ideas that you can include in your content marketing.
+Lastly, LinkedIn groups can allow you to find out other people’s content and learn from their thoughts, insights, and ideas that you can include in your content marketing.
 Or use this as a form of curation to find content to share on your other social channels.

 Since their inception in 2016 in the mobile app, you could start to include hashtags in your posts that ” were tappable and lead to search results so that you can discover other posts with the same hashtag”.

-In other words, hashtags help you find content on a specific topic that could be relevant for your industry.
+In other words, hashtags help you find content on a specific topic that could be relevant to your industry.

 Plus, if you add hashtags to your content, you’re making your content discoverable to other people, including those that are not connected to you.

-You can also follow hashtags on LinkedIn, meaning that posts that contain a certain hashtag will start to appear in your newsfeed.
+You can also follow hashtags on LinkedIn, meaning posts containing a certain hashtag will start appearing in your newsfeed.